 Snow, ice, freezing rain and minus-way-too-cold temperatures are the hallmarks of our Canadian winters.
 It’s getting chilly up there and we all feel like hibernating these days!

 Here are a few products that should make your winter more enjoyable.
-None of them are sponsored links; just brands that I found worked well for me.
+Nobody paid me here.
+These are just brands that I found worked well for me.
 Do share your favourite tips and brands in the comments!

-For your lips — Your lips are exposed to the wind and the cold and can get very dry—I learned to always have some kind of lip balm in my bag.
-I like Burt’s Bee lip balms (some are tinted too!), you can find this popular American brand at Walmart, Shoppers Drug Mart, etc. and most lip balms are around $5.
-If you want to splurge, I definitely recommend the French Nuxe’s ultra-nourishing Rêve de miel which comes as a stick (about $7) or in jar (about $20).
+Your lips are exposed to the wind and the cold and can get very dry—I learned to always have some kind of lip balm in my bag.
+I like Burt’s Bee lip balms (some are tinted too!), you can find this popular American brand at Walmart, Shoppers Drug Mart, etc., and most lip balms are around $5.
+If you want to splurge, I definitely recommend the French Nuxe’s ultra-nourishing Rêve de miel which comes as a stick (about $7) or in a jar (about $20).
 The honey smell is wonderful and it’s a great balm to leave overnight for very dry lips.

-For your face — I’m a big fan of Nuxe’s products.
-The very nourishing honey-scented Rêve de Miel (around $40) and the classic Crème Fraîche de Beauté (around $45) are my favourite, and they last a long time so it’s a small investment.
+I’m a big fan of Nuxe products.
+The very nourishing honey-scented Rêve de Miel (around $40) and the classic Crème Fraîche de Beauté (around $45) are my favourites, and they last a long time so it’s a small investment.
 I used to splurge on Shiseido creams… but splurging is the word here, their products don’t come cheap and they are hard to find in Canada!

-For your body — Nivea is always a good value with their extensive range of body milk lotions, you can find this brand just about anywhere—the Pure & Natural (around $7) is my latest favourite for very dry skin.
-The Body Shop ‘s line of Body Butter creams (around $20) is another favourite, although some fragrances are very strong.
+Nivea is always a good value with their extensive range of body milk lotions, you can find this brand just about anywhere—the Pure & Natural (around $7) is my latest favourite for very dry skin.
+The Body Shop line of Body Butter creams (around $20) is another favourite, although some fragrances are very strong.
 To splurge, you can go with L’Occitane’s Almond Supple Skin Oil ($45).
-Yes, it’ expensive but a bottle lasts for a while and it really helps dry skin.
+Yes, it’s expensive but a bottle lasts for a while and it really helps dry skin.
 I used it a lot when I was pregnant to prevent stretch marks (and I didn’t get any!).

-For your feet — Before I even start putting on cream, I invest in a good pair of socks.
+Before I even start putting on cream, I invest in a good pair of socks.
 Old Navy and Roots both sell very comfy plush “winter” socks.
 Ardene is also a good place to stock up on funky and comfy socks, I got 5 pairs for $10 recently.
-If your feet are very dry, Vaseline is a good inexpensive way to moisture your skin.
+If your feet are very dry, Vaseline is a good inexpensive way to moisturize your skin.
 Neutrogena’s foot cream is also popular and very effective.